paula1284/CompAssignmentsS23/reactlab/lab.md

 The point of entry here is `index.js`.
 If we look inside, we see that it does some setup and then calls `App`, which is imported from `App.tsx`. `App.tsx` then has a Router that displays an appropriate component given the url, which is discussed in a little bit.

 Head to `localhost:3000`.
-You see `i am the main page no`, which corresponds to the text in the `MainPage` component we just talked about.
+You see `i am the main page now`, which corresponds to the text in the `MainPage` component we just talked about.
 Why is this one being displayed?
 Because of the Router.

 ### Router Component